 - Increasing the accuracy of signals: By requiring multiple, independent signals to align, confluence acts as a powerful filter.
 It helps eliminate low-potential setups, allowing traders to focus only on trades that have a higher statistical likelihood of success.

 - Reducing false breakouts: A common trading pitfall is the “false breakout.”
-Confluence helps mitigate this risk, especially in high volatility environments.
-A breakout that is also confirmed by high volume, a trendline touch, and a momentum indicator signal is far less likely to be a false move.
+Confluence helps mitigate this risk, especially in high-volatility environments.
+A breakout that is confirmed by a trendline touch, an independent momentum signal, and high volume (or a tick volume proxy / ATR volatility expansion if trading Spot FX) is far less likely to be a false move.

 - Building confidence in trading decisions: Trading is a psychologically demanding activity.
 When a trader has a strong, multi-faceted case for entering a trade, it builds conviction.
 This confidence makes it easier to stick to the plan, manage the trade objectively, and accept the outcome, win or lose.

-While a confluence strategy is powerful, traders can fall into several traps.
-Being aware of these common mistakes is key to applying the concept effectively.
+While a multi-factor strategy is incredibly powerful, traders consistently fall into several classic traps.
+Being aware of these pitfalls is the difference between a robust, winning system and a drained account.

 7. Frequently asked questions about confluence in trading